-The obligation to pay child support ends when your child turns 18 or graduates from high school whichever occurs later.
+The obligation to pay child support ends when your child turns 18 or graduates from high school, whichever occurs later.
 You should make sure that your final orders reflect when the obligation to pay ends.
-One of my first court appearances as a family law attorney was in representing a mother who had an issue with her ex-husband when he stopped paying child support in February when his daughter had turned 18.
+One of my first court appearances as a family law attorney was representing a mother who had an issue with her ex-husband when he stopped paying child support in February when his daughter turned 18.
 He did not fully read the final decree of divorce and see that the obligation for him to stop paying shot support ended in may rather than February.

 The importance of representation when it comes to child support

-As we have already discussed today child support can be a highly contentious issue regarding a divorce or child custody case.
-Although its calculation can be pretty formulaic the issues surrounding child support are rarely as straightforward.
-Even though your circumstances are pretty well set by the time your child custody or divorce case begins that does not mean that the ability to represent yourself well has to be static or set in stone.
+As we have already discussed today, child support can be a highly contentious issue regarding a divorce or child custody case.
+Although its calculation can be pretty formulaic, the issues surrounding child support are rarely as straightforward.
+Even though your circumstances are pretty well set by the time your child custody or divorce case begins, that does not mean that the ability to represent yourself well has to be static or set in stone.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations can be a great assistance for you to learn how your circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations can be a great assistance for you to learn how your circumstances may be impacted by filing a divorce or child custody case.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”